ibm-cloud-docs/vpc/vpe-create-with-local-access-vpe.md

    For more information and command examples, see the [VPC CLI reference](/docs/vpc?topic=vpc-vpc-reference&interface=cli#endpoint-gateway-create).

-## Creating an endpoint gateway with the API
+## Creating a local-access endpoint gateway with the API
-{: #vpe-ordering-api}
+{: #local-access-vpe-ordering-api}
 {: api}

+[Select availability]{: tag-green}

-To create an endpoint gateway with the API, follow these steps:
+To create a local-access endpoint gateway with the API, follow these steps:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment&interface=cli).
 1. Store the following values in variables to be used in the API command: